Skip to main content

 regal.parse_module(filename, policy)

 Works just like rego.parse_module, but provides an AST including location information, and custom additions added by Regal, like the text representation of each line in the original policy.
 This is useful for authoring tests to assert linter rules work as expected.
+This is the built-in function equivalent of the regal parse command.

 In addition to this, Regal provides many helpful functions, rules and utilities in Rego.
 Browsing the source code of the regal.ast package to see what's available is recommended!